Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 defined in the `SPI Block Guide`_ by Freescale Semiconductor.

 .. _SPI Block Guide: http://www.ee.nmt.edu/~teare/ee308l/datasheets/S12SPIV3.pdf

+.. admonition:: No CPOL, CPHA and lsb first fields

+        An earlier draft of this spec included fields for these properties.
+Most devices seem to use MSB first, CPOL = 0 and CPHA = 0, but it makes sense to allow specifying other settings.

+        However, for the first version of this layout these fields were removed to save a bit of space, so the wifi backpack descriptors would fit in the EEPROM available.
+Future backpacks will probably have a slightly bigger chip.

 The SPI speed uses a minifloat format that expresses the speed in Mhz.